Common Name(s): Black cherry, American cherry

 Modulus of Rupture: 12,300 lbf/in2 (84.8 MPa)

 Color/Appearance: Heartwood is a light pinkish brown when freshly cut, darkening to a medium reddish brown with time and upon exposure to light.
-Sapwood is a pale yellowish color.
+Wide sapwood is a pale yellowish color.
+It is not uncommon for boards to contain at least some sapwood portions along the outer edges.

-Grain/Texture: The grain is usually straight and easy to work—with the exception of figured pieces with curly grain patterns.
+Grain/Texture: The grain is usually straight—with the exception of figured pieces with curly grain patterns.
 Has a fine, even texture with moderate natural luster.

-Rot Resistance: Heartwood is rated as being very durable and resistant to decay.
+Rot Resistance: Heartwood is rated as being very durable and resistant to decay, though not typically used in exterior applications.

 Odor: Has a mild, distinctive scent when being worked.